7 Steps to Getting Qualified Leads

 6. Build a revenue model for qualified leads.

 The goal is not to speak to fewer people, the goal is to talk to the right people at the right time in their business stage.
 As quality comes into focus and you interact with fewer but more sales-ready leads, your revenue model will be crystal-clear.
 You may see less leads from marketing, but the leads you do see will get have a higher chance of conversion, creating more deals and more activity in the pipeline.

-7. Keep in mind that nothing happens overnight
+7. Keep in mind that generating leads doesn’t happens overnight

 This is not a quick-fix solution.
 Changing the mindset of your staff will take time.
 Although you might meet opposition at first, training your team and sharing important metrics will help them understand the value in qualifying leads.

 So sit tight, get those analytics tools ready, and start seeing results in the months ahead.